OpenEvalProject/evals/manuscripts/elife-67718/v1/manuscript.md

 ## Abstract

 Local actin filament formation is indispensable for development of the dendritic arbor of neurons.
 We show that, surprisingly, the action of single actin filament-promoting factors was insufficient for powering dendritogenesis.
 Instead, this required the actin nucleator Cobl and its only evolutionary distant ancestor Cobl-like acting interdependently.
 This coordination between Cobl-like and Cobl was achieved by physical linkage by syndapins.
-Syndapin I formed nanodomains at convex plasma membrane areas at the base of protrusive structures and interacted with three motifs in Cobl-like, one of which was Ca 2+ /calmodulin-regulated.
-Consistently, syndapin I, Cobl-like’s newly identified N terminal calmodulin-binding site and the single Ca 2+ /calmodulin-responsive syndapin-binding motif all were critical for Cobl-like’s functions.
-In dendritic arbor development, local Ca 2+ /CaM-controlled actin dynamics thus relies on regulated and physically coordinated interactions of different F-actin formation-promoting factors and only together they have the power to bring about the sophisticated neuronal morphologies required for neuronal network formation in mammals.
+Syndapin I formed nanodomains at convex plasma membrane areas at the base of protrusive structures and interacted with three motifs in Cobl-like, one of which was Ca2+/calmodulin-regulated.
+Consistently, syndapin I, Cobl-like’s newly identified N terminal calmodulin-binding site and the single Ca2+/calmodulin-responsive syndapin-binding motif all were critical for Cobl-like’s functions.
+In dendritic arbor development, local Ca2+/CaM-controlled actin dynamics thus relies on regulated and physically coordinated interactions of different F-actin formation-promoting factors and only together they have the power to bring about the sophisticated neuronal morphologies required for neuronal network formation in mammals.

 ## Introduction